noramurakozy/noramurakozy.github.io/index.md

 <figure>
   <img src="./images/the_human_body_communities.png" alt="Trulli" style="width:100%">
-  <figcaption style="text-align: center" > <em> Figure 4 - The human body network where the nodes are colored by the system they belongs to </em> </figcaption>
+  <figcaption style="text-align: center" > <em> Figure 4 - The human body network where the nodes are colored by the system they belongs to. </em> </figcaption>
 </figure>

 The same colored nodes are very different in this representation compared to that with the systems used for coloring.